dy1z/docs/content/guides/2020-01-31-custom-fonts.md

 ## Register @font-face

-Imagine we have a display font called Baros, which we're hosting on our website.
+Imagine we have a display font called Barosan, which we're hosting on our website.

 We'll use `@font-face` to register our custom font family - we can do this in the Template or in the Layout that we extend.